umbraco/UmbracoDocs/13/umbraco-ums/marketers-and-editors/analytics/device-type.md

 # Device Type

-In the devices report of Analytics you will find the ratio between the different devices.
-You can see how many desktop, tablet and mobile visitors use your website.
+In the **Devices** report within **Analytics**, you can view the ratio of visitors using different devices.
+It shows how many visitors access your website via desktop, tablet, and mobile.

 ![]()